dermasmid/py-jsoneditor/README.md

 # Why?

-When working with JSON data, you offten need to get a structured view of the JSON in order to be able to work with it.
-There's an online tool [https://jsoneditoronline.org/](https://jsoneditoronline.org/) which i used for this, but copying/pasting all the time got frustrating pretty quickly, This is why i created this package which you can launch right from python or from the command line.
+When working with JSON data, You often need to get a structured view of the JSON in order to be able to work with it.
+There's an online tool [https://jsoneditoronline.org/](https://jsoneditoronline.org/) which I used for this, but copying/pasting all the time got frustrating pretty quickly, This is why I created this package which you can launch right from Python or from the command line.

 # Screenshot